 A series of LogicCheck posts talked about fallacies as breaks in logic that can weaken or ruin an argument.
 Formal fallacies break the logical structure of an argument (as in “All dogs are animals, Francine is a dog, therefore all dogs are Francine.”), errors that do the same damage whether you are arguing over real things (like dogs and animals), pretend things (like leprechauns and mermaids), or abstractions (like As and Bs).

 For example, a fallacy I mention here and here is called post hoc ergo propter hoc (“after, therefore caused by”) in which something preceding something else is misinterpreted as having caused that something else.
-The rooster who assumes that because his crowing always precedes the sun rising, his crowing is the cause of the sun to rise is an example of this fallacy, as are assumptions that anything occurring after a President is elected (including things he or she had no control over, like revolutions in other countries or natural disasters) are the President’s fault.
+The rooster who assumes that because his crowing always precedes the sun rising, his crowing causes the sun to rise is an example of this fallacy, as are assumptions that anything occurring after a President is elected (including things he or she had no control over, like revolutions in other countries or natural disasters) is the President’s fault.

 In these cases, causation errors are based on a single data point (the thing that happened first) preceding a second one (the thing that happened after).
 But what about situations where there is more than just one easily dismissible data point?